Coastal Towns of the Italian Riviera

 Its significance is not lost on history, with mentions by Dante and the visits of celebrated poets like Shelley, Byron, and D.H.
 Lawrence, who found themselves drawn to its shores for inspiration.
 The town’s captivating features include sinuous coves, rugged cliffs, a glistening sea, and the cheerful façades of its painted houses, all beneath the watchful gaze of its dominant castle.
 Lerici exudes a magnetic appeal akin to the renowned Cinque Terre but maintains its own character, less crowded yet boasting ample sandy expanses along its beaches.

 Traversing the town unveils numerous hiking trails, a picturesque boat harbor, vistas of unparalleled beauty, abundant sunlight, and a welcoming local populace.
 The seaside is graced by a mile-long promenade, perfect for leisurely strolls.
 Wandering through the narrow alleyways reveals the town’s richness, including a captivating Jewish ghetto, intimate piazzas, and architecturally intriguing structures.
-Amidst these passages, artisanal shops, charming cafes, and a wealth of dining establishments await, collectively adding to the vibrant tapestry of Lerici.Read more about Lerici
+Amidst these passages, artisanal shops, charming cafes, and a wealth of dining establishments await, collectively adding to the vibrant tapestry of Lerici.Read our Lerici Travel Guide

 Riomaggiore, the southernmost jewel of the Cinque Terre, rests a mere two-minute train journey away from Manarola.
 This picturesque village gracefully ascends along the coastal ridges, overlooking the serene expanse of the sea.
 Its hallmark lies in the quintessential stone houses, adorned with colorful façades and roofs of slate.
 A leisurely stroll along the main thoroughfare, Via Colombo, carries you towards the tranquil sea, where a charming marina and harbor emerge.
 This harbor is embraced by delightful pastel-hued dwellings and enlivened by the vibrant colors of fishing boats.
 Close to the docking area and this idyllic harbor, a pebble-strewn beach unfurls, offering a touch of seaside respite.

 Riomaggiore holds a special distinction among the Cinque Terre villages as the premier vantage point for capturing the mesmerizing hues of the setting sun.
 As daylight fades, a gathering of people assembles on the rocky enclaves surrounding the harbor, embracing the spellbinding view.
 Furthermore, Riomaggiore does not lack nightlife, boasting an array of restaurants and bars that remain open until the early hours of the morning.
-This vibrant tapestry adds to the allure of this coastal gem.Read more about Riomaggiore
+This vibrant tapestry adds to the allure of this coastal gem.Read our Riomaggiore Travel Guide

 This website uses affiliate links which earn a small commission at no additional cost to you.